 Diversity is a sensitive subject these days, not in the least placidly endorsed by former President Barack Obama, who I stood on the lawn for during his inauguration in Washington (thank not Dianne Feinstein) as the first seemingly intelligent President in my prescient lifetime, who happened to be black.

 While Barack did a fantastic job of saving “the economy” from the multigenerational wrath of failed economic religions and constructs, he too confounded symptoms with systems increasing the public’s depravity of diversity.
-In addressing the alleged crimes of police brutality, he too suggested the exposure of symptoms will magically fix the systems.
+In addressing the alleged police brutality crimes, he too suggested that the exposure of symptoms will magically fix the systems.

 Diversity Is Crucial

-In fact, the evolution of any species is dependent, not on the coagulating commonalities between members of the species, but is dependent on the small yet meaningful differences between members that prove to yield enhanced adaptability to nature’s unrelenting entropy.
+In fact, the evolution of any species depends not on the coagulating commonalities between members of the species but on the small yet meaningful differences between members that prove to yield enhanced adaptability to nature’s unrelenting entropy.

 We have learned that lesson from the composition of our DNA.
-More than 99.99% of the human DNA is the same; the unique sampling of 0.01% of our DNA responsible for the reason why humans all act, think, look and evolve differently.
-Meaning, the value of our differences is way more important than the value of commonalities.
+More than 99.99% of the human DNA is the same; the unique sampling of 0.01% of our DNA is responsible for why humans all act, think, look and evolve differently.
+Meaning the value of our differences is way more important than the value of commonalities.

 Nature’s law cannot be suspended or ignored.
 Diversity, of any kind, is paramount to the evolution of any species, including humanity, and is dictated by nature’s first-principles.
 Now it is up to us to curate the causal merit evaluating the diversity to each his own.